LLNL/sundials/doc/arkode/guide/source/Usage/User_callable.rst

    .. note::

-      Pass 0.0 to return ARKODE to the default (adaptive-step) mode.
+      Pass 0.0 to return ARKODE to the default (adaptive-step) mode -- this is only allowed when using a time-stepping module that supports temporal adaptivity.

       Use of this function is not generally recommended, since it gives no assurance of the validity of the computed solutions.
 It is